 - Costs that seem too good to be true probably are.
 CPLs that are shockingly low might be an indication that their business strategy is quantity over quality.
 Your money should be going towards real, exclusive leads that have the potential of turning into customers rather than spam, junk calls, or resold leads.

 - Shared leads might lead to overspending without results.
 When a company offers shared leads, they are essentially letting its clients fight for leads.
 This increases the chance that you will receive lower-quality leads or spend more than agreed on high-quality calls.

 Pay Per Call Best Practices for Best Results

-As you know, simply listening to your phones ring will not be enough to close the deal.
-Plus, not being present when a potential client calls is not a good impression and could send that person to a different business
+As you know, simply listening to your phone ring will not be enough to close the deal.
+Plus, not being present when a potential client calls is not a good impression and could quickly send that person to a different business

-Informing clients about current promotions, communicating from start to finish about the process, being punctual and something as simple as wearing shoe covers can go a long way in making a great impression on customers and keep them coming back for years.
+Informing clients about current promotions, communicating from start to finish about the process, being punctual, and something as simple as wearing shoe covers can go a long way in making a great impression on customers and keep them coming back for years.

 Something that goes hand in hand with customer service is receiving excellent customer reviews!
-Utilizing your website and social media to showcase these reviews are an effective way to show people seeking your services that what you’re claiming to provide checks out.
+Utilizing your website and social media to showcase these reviews is an effective way to show people seeking your services that what you’re claiming to provide checks out.

-After putting in the time and effort to ensure you have the best chance for closing the deals of leads through customer support training, you’ll be well on your way to building a more successful business with even more satisfied clients.
+After putting in the time and effort to ensure you have the best chance of closing the deals of leads through customer support training, you’ll be well on your way to building a more successful business with even more satisfied clients.